csvsoundsystem/mockingjay/README.md

 This example includes the optional inclusion of a `bot_name` see below for when you want to include that.
 Otherwise, you can leave it blank or omit it entirely.

-Make a file like in your project folder called `index.js`.
+Make a file like the one below called `index.js` and place it in the new project folder where you ran `npm intall mockingjay`.
 To run this file once, do `node index.js` from within that project folder.
+This is good for testing to make sure it's working.

 ````js
 var mockingjay = require('mockingjay');